Skip to Content

 • Able to be made available to others in line with appropriate ethical, data sharing and open access principles.

 • Developing and implementing research data management plans for all new research projects, as per funder requirements.
+The University recommends using DMPOnline, an online tool that assists researchers in creating comprehensive DMPs.
 By documenting clear procedures, processes and responsibilities, these plans shall address the capture, management, integrity, confidentiality, security, selection, storage, preservation and disposal, commercialisation, costs, sharing and publication of research data, including the production of descriptive metadata to aid discovery and re-use, when relevant.
 Research data management plans should also, where appropriate, define protocols and responsibilities in a joint or multi-institutional collaborative research project.
 While responsibility for research data management during any research project lies primarily with Principal Investigators (PIs), the PI can delegate roles and responsibilities and outline these in the plan.

 • Seeking, where possible, to recover the direct costs of managing research data from the research funder.